How To Catch Any Fish

 Mullet Snapper Tackle

 These things are extremely strong and like to head for the rocks when hooked.
 I recommend heavy braided line with a fluorocarbon leader of at least 40lbs.
+Personally I like using 80lbs for the larger ones.
 Heavy spinning or medium conventional tackle should work.

 Mullet Snapper Techniques